Bee-Clean Janitors in Lower Mainland Make Huge Gains!

 - Strong language on Health & Safety, Discrimination & Harassment

-Low standards are unacceptable during the best of times, but it’s even more objectionable during a pandemic.
-Responding to these poor working conditions, Bee-Clean workers across B.C.’s Lower Mainland began organizing in late 2019 under the Service Employees International Union (SEIU) Local 2’s Justice for Janitors campaign.
+In response to these poor working conditions, Bee-Clean workers across B.C.’s Lower Mainland began organizing in late 2019 with the Service Employees International Union (SEIU) Local 2’s Justice for Janitors campaign.

 Share our Story